anilchintala/Shadow-RPC-Operator/README.md

 3) Downloaded the entire file: "shadow-rpc-install-script" to your /home/sol location.

 We encourage all Shadow Operators to at the very least read through the step 1-3 guide to become familiar with what the script installer will do.
 Otherwise if your machines breaks you may not be able to fix it before the penalties and reward slashing kick in.

+# Rewards for operating a Shadow Node

+This is in final stages of development.
+More details of the smart contract and mathmatical framework for rewards emission will be released.
+Deciding to

 # Other Resources & Learning
 Official Solana RPC resources to reference are located in the Solans Documentation here: https://docs.solana.com/running-validator